 Career Outlook for a Child Psychologist

-The U.S. Bureau of Labor Statistics (BLS) indicated that employment opportunities for clinical, counseling and school psychologists were expected to increase by 11% between 2012 and 2022 (www.bls.gov).
-Increased demand from government, social service agencies and schools in light of further mental health awareness should cause the child psychology field to grow.
+The U.S. Bureau of Labor Statistics (BLS) indicates that employment opportunities for clinical, counseling and school psychologists are expected to increase by 15% between 2018 and 2028 (www.bls.gov).
+Increased demand from government, social service agencies and schools in light of increased mental health awareness should cause the child psychology field to grow.